Rollins (ROL)

 Rollins has shown terrific cash profitability, putting it in an advantageous position to invest in new products, return capital to investors, and consolidate the market during industry downturns.
 The company’s free cash flow margin was among the best in the industrials sector, averaging 16.5% over the last five years.

-Taking a step back, we can see that Rollins’s margin expanded by 2.7 percentage points during that time.
-This shows the company is heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose while its operating profitability was flat.
+Taking a step back, we can see that Rollins’s margin expanded by 1.8 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 10. Return on Invested Capital (ROIC)